 B. The Association hereby recognizes the Board as the legal authority elected as representatives of the people and further recognizes the responsibilities of the Board and the Superintendent for the conduct and operation of the school district in compliance with New Jersey Statutes Title 18A.

-A. The parties agree to enter into collective negotiations over a successor Agreement, (and they agree that this Agreement shall remain in force until such times as a new Agreement is reached in accordance with Chapter 123 Public Laws of 1974).
-Such negotiations shall begin not later than October 1ST of the calendar year preceding the calendar year in which this Agreement expires.
+A. The parties agree to enter into collective negotiations over a successor Agreement, and they agree that this Agreement shall remain in force until such time as a new Agreement is reached in accordance with Chapter 123 Public Laws of 1974.
+Such negotiations shall begin not later than the third Thursday of October of the calendar year preceding the calendar year in which this Agreement expires.

-C. The Board agrees to furnish the Association upon reasonable request, such information as will assist the Association in developing intelligent, feasible and constructive proposals on behalf of teachers, students, and the school system.
+B. The Board agrees to furnish the Association upon reasonable request, such information as will assist the Association in developing intelligent, feasible and constructive proposals on behalf of the employees, students, and the school system.
 This information may include a complete and accurate financial report and tentative budget for the next school year.

-D. The Association agrees to furnish the Board and Superintendent upon reasonable request, research information and data, gathered by the Association that will assist the Board and the Superintendent in the development of sound educational programs.
+C. The Association agrees to furnish the Board and Superintendent upon reasonable request, research information and data, gathered by the Association, that will assist the Board and the Superintendent in the development of sound educational programs.

-E. During the term of this Agreement, neither party shall be required to negotiate with respect to any matter whether or not covered by this Agreement and whether or not within the knowledge contemplation of either or both of the parties at the time they negotiated or executed this Agreement.
+D. During the term of this Agreement neither party shall be required to negotiate with respect to any matter whether or not covered by this Agreement and whether or not within the knowledge and/or contemplation of either or both of the parties at the time they negotiated or executed this Agreement.

-F. This Agreement shall not be modified in whole or in part by the parties except by an instrument in writing duly executed by both parties.
+E. This Agreement shall not be modified in whole or in part by the parties except by mutual consent.
 Board policy shall prevail on all matters not covered by this Agreement.

 B. Time Limits